MetaMask/metamask-docs/docs/api-sdk/how-to/access-provider.md

 // Enjoy!
 ```

-## Adding additional browser support
+## Add additional browser support

-Add MetaMask's extension ID for that browser's store to the config file.
+Add MetaMask's extension ID for that browser's store to the configuration file:

 ```javascript
 {